 The best jobs are taken well before they are advertised. – Ramth Sethi, author of “I Will Teach You To Be Rich”, a New York Times Bestseller

 I can vouch for this approach because I have landed some of my best SEO clients by using content marketing strategies.
 Many people found me through my blogs and wanted me to help them with their marketing efforts.

 I agree that it’s not always about the money.
 I am not talking about ripping off your clients by charging huge amounts of money either.
-(I came to Know form Warrior Forum about a case where a SEO firm was charging a client 6000$ a year for adding them to Google Places which is free!!!)
+(I came to Know form another forum about a case where a SEO firm was charging a client 6000$ a year for adding them to Google Places which is free!!!)

 But the thing is that, when you make a living from it, and you have worked your ass off to master your skill and stay updated with the latest trends, you deserve some credit for it.
 That usually doesn’t come with jobs that pay you peanuts.